Ted Cruz's Hometown Newspaper Regrets Endorsement

-The Chronicle’s editorial board says it misses his predecessor, former Republican Sen. Kay Bailey Hutchison.
+The Chronicle's editorial board, which endorsed Cruz, R-Texas, in his 2012 race, now says it misses his predecessor, former Republican Sen. Kay Bailey Hutchison.

 "When we endorsed Ted Cruz in last November's general election, we did so with many reservations and at least one specific recommendation - that he follow Hutchison's example in his conduct as a senator," The Chronicle said.
 "Obviously, he has not done so.